 Location | Spread along the riverfront promenade between Quai Paul van Hoegaerden and Quai Saint Léonard.

-Did you even visit Liège if you didn’t eat its meatballs?
+Did you even visit Liège if you didn’t eat its famous meatballs?

 Larger and meatier than their Swedish counterparts, the city’s signature dish sees these delicious meatballs drowned in a slightly sweet, sticky concoction of beer, raisins and apple syrup sourced locally from the surrounding countryside.